 17-24-30 exists to look at how we can provide this ongoing support and facilitate the annual acts of remembrance.
 We keep channels of communication open with some of those directly involved in the attacks, and some of the family members of those who died – so that they are consulted and involved in what we do.
 We also liaise locally with people living in these areas now, working together with the local authorities to signpost support to those that need it wherever we can.

 17-24-30 believes we need to continue to develop and build better relations between and within our communities.

 In September 2009 Ian Baynham was homophobically abused by three people, one man and two women in Trafalgar Square.
 When he challenged their unacceptable behaviour he was punched and knocked to the ground, then viciously kicked in the head as he lay on the floor.
 A couple of weeks later he died from his injuries.

-Mark Healey, 17-24-30’s founder proposed holding a vigil for Ian in Trafalgar Square at a meeting of the Westminster Central Police Community Consultative Forum at St Anne’s Church).
+Mark Healey, 17-24-30’s founder proposed holding a vigil for Ian in Trafalgar Square at a meeting of the Westminster Central Police Community Engagement Group (Westminster Central CPEG) held at St Anne’s Church).
 Later that evening he set up the event on Facebook.
 Overnight a hundred people joined the event, and over the course of the next two weeks 29,000 people shared the Facebook event and thousands joined the campaign.

 On the 30th October 2009, 10,000 people joined 17-24-30 in Trafalgar Square to state that all forms of hate crime are unacceptable in our communities, and in the heart of London, with more people supporting the event around the world.
 This was the start of our national and international campaign to say #NoPlaceForHate

 A year later (23rd October 2010), the event included a variety of speakers including Stuart Milk, Harvey Milks nephew.
 Similar events were held around the country, including 300 people gathering on the steps of City Hall, Vancover.
 Vigils against Hate Crime were held again in 2011, and 2012.